prody/ProDy/README.rst

 the ProDy package.
 Argparse is developed by Steven J. Bethard and is available under the Python Software Foundation License.

-The ordereddict module (http://pypi.python.org/pypi/ordereddict) is distributed with ProDy package.
-Ordereddict is developed by Raymond Hettinger and is available under the MIT License.

 DOWNLOADS & INSTALLATION
 ------------------------